MinAiSpaces/rushhour/docs/Algorithms.md

 #### Description

 - ##### Selection Process
-    - Take the board state from queue.
+    - Take the first board state from queue.
     - Check if the path for Carter is free to finish the game and make this move if so.
     - All maximum moves are collected and stored in a list of tuples.
     - For every maximum move found, save the new state if not seen before.